30-Second Overview

 Conclusion

-Facing challenges of the digital age, Taiwan's art education is transforming, emphasizing interdisciplinary integration, international perspectives, and the combination of local characteristics.
-Future art education will increasingly focus on innovative thinking, social participation, and cultural transmission, cultivating artistic talents with global competitiveness.
+Facing the challenges of the digital age, art education in Taiwan is undergoing transformation, emphasizing interdisciplinary integration, international perspectives, and the combination of global outlook with local characteristics.
+Future art education will place greater weight on innovative thinking, social engagement, and cultural transmission, cultivating artistic talent with global competitiveness.

 References

-- Taipei National University of the Arts official website and historical materials
+- Taipei National University of the Arts — official website and university history materials↩

-- National Taiwan University of Arts historical development
+- National Taiwan University of Arts — historical development and college introductions↩